Artist

 A monster rarity, apparently only around 500 copies were issued of the original album.
 The label carries the year 1974, but the matrix is dated 15/1/1975.
 As many albums from that era, it was also issued on cassette (Kansas 5600 703), and this is correctly dated 1975 on the cover.

-The album finally had a vinyl reissue in 2004 by Vinyl Magic.
-Along with this, having an orange label slightly darker than the original and with the new catalogue number VM 027, another one exists, a bootleg reissue with bright orange label but with no catalogue number on it.
+The album finally had a vinyl reissue in 2004 by BTF, with an orange label slightly darker than the original and with the new catalogue number VM 027.
+Later, around 2013, a new vinyl reissue appeared with bright orange label but with no catalogue number on it.
+Since 2017 new reissues appeared with the vinyl in various colours.

 No foreign vinyl reissues exist.
 Also a CD Japanese reissue exists by Edison.

-Both the singles recorded by E.A.Poe and issued by the Shark label are rare, the first one was released at the end of 1975 under their full name Edgar Allan Poe, while the second is credited to the singer Luca Simonelli, coupling Portami tante rose with È felicità and had the catalogue number SHN 6503.
+Both the singles recorded by E.A.Poe and issued by the Shark label are rare, the first one was released under the new full name Edgar Allan Poe, while the second is credited to the singer Luca Simonelli, coupling Portami tante rose with È felicità and had the catalogue number SHN 6503.
+The Jaws single has an odd matrix date inscribed on the vinyl, one side has the date 9/1/75, the other 9/1/76.
+Knowing that the Jaws movie arrived in the Italian cinemas in December 1975, it's clear that the record was released in 1976.

 Both tracks from the Jaws motion picture were included in 2008 in the bonus CD sold with the ItalianProg book, published by AMS/BTF, along with another unreleased track.